×

 19. Buttons Over Touchscreen

 Believe it or not, we don’t want to connect our coffee maker to the internet.
 We don’t need a touchpad on our refrigerator either.
 All we ask is for the good old days when buttons still existed.
+Don't even get us started about what cars have become.

 20. Casual Conversation